Skip to main content

 4

-Describe a time you disagreed with a tech decision your team made.
-What did you do?
+Describe a time you strongly disagreed with a technical decision your team made.
+What did you do after the decision was finalized?

 What to listen for